netdata/netdata/docs/cloud/visualize/kubernetes.md

 The Kubernetes composite charts show real-time and historical resource utilization metrics from nodes, pods, or containers within your Kubernetes deployment.

-See the [Overview](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#definition-bar) doc for details on how composite charts work.
-These work similarly, but in addition to visualizing _by dimension_ and _by node_, Kubernetes composite charts can also be grouped by the following labels:
+Kubernetes composite charts can also be grouped by the following labels:

 - `k8s_cluster_id`